BrookSaranyapong/DevCamper_API/README.md

 #### $node seeder -i     import all json mockdata to database MongoDB
 #### $node seeder -d     delete all json mockdata to database MongoDB

-You can import data with command with $node seeder -i

 ## Step 2 command
 #### $npm run dev     to strat server